 Students enrolled at the American Sentinel College of Nursing & Health Sciences currently use a separate writing center focused on nursing and healthcare content and APA formatting.
 This writing center can be accessed through Moodle or the student site.
 This page allows students to email questions to the writing center directly and to submit papers electronically for review.

 The Center for Academic Success offers weekly webinars that are available to all students.
 These webinars focus on the skills and resources that build the academic and professional skills of a student outside of the classroom.

 Mon-Thurs 8 a.m.- 8 p.m.; Fri 8 a.m. -5 p.m.; Sat 9 a.m. - 4 p.m.; Sun 4 p.m.- 8 p.m.

 English Language Institute

-Students who apply to Post University whose native language is not English are given an English proficiency placement exam to determine language capabilities or exemption from program.
-Students placed in the English Language Institute program take English as a Second Language courses that range from beginner to advanced level.
-Students may take up to 12 credits of English as a Second Language courses towards their Post University degree.
+Students who apply to Post University whose native language is not English are given an English proficiency placement exam to determine language capabilities or the exemption from the program.
+Students placed in the English Language Institute Intensive English Program (IEP) take English as a Second Language courses that range from beginner to advanced level.
+Students may take up to 12 credits of English as a Second Language courses and apply them toward a Post University degree.
 Additional courses are offered for students in need of further language training.
-Students who achieve advanced English language proficiency may begin taking regular courses upon meeting the learning competencies benchmarks and upon recommendation by the English as a Second Language Director.
+Students who achieve advanced English language proficiency may begin taking regular courses upon meeting the learning competencies benchmarks and upon recommendation by the Program Chair of the English Language Institute.